AadityaSalgarkar/aadityasalgarkar.github.io/_pages/about.md

 I am a PhD in theoretical physics interested in programming, optimization and artificial intelligence.
 My interests include:

-- Artificial Intelligence and machine learning
+- Energy based models
-- Physics and mathematics
+- Optimizations
-- Data structures and algorithms
+- Fine tuning using verifiable rewards

 **Education:**
 - PhD in Theoretical Physics, University of Porto (2023)